ANNUAL PHOTOGRAPHY CONTEST

-By submitting an entry, the applicant agrees to the Contest Official Rules and understands that, once submitted, his or her information cannot be modified.
+By submitting an entry, the applicant agreed to the Contest Official Rules and understood that, once submitted, his or her information could not be modified.

-- Once accepted, the photographs will be printed and framed by the Museum.
+Once accepted, the photographs would be printed and framed by the Museum.

 LIMITATION OF LIABILITY

-Coral Gables Museum assumes no responsibility for any error, omission, interruption, deletion, defect, or delay in operation or transmission; communications line failure; theft or destruction of or unauthorized access to Contest entries or entry forms; or alteration of entries or entry forms.
-CGM is not responsible for any problems with or technical malfunction of any telephone network or lines, computer online systems, servers or providers, computer equipment, software, failure of any email entry to be received on account of technical problems or traffic congestion on the Internet or at any website, human errors of any kind, or any combination thereof, including any injury or damage to entrants’ or any other persons’ computers related to or resulting from participation, uploading or downloading of any materials related to in this Contest.
-By entering, entrants also agree (a) to be bound by these Official Rules; (b) that the decisions of the Judges are final and binding with respect to all matters relating to the Contest; (c) that there is a filing fee is of $10.00 for each submission; (d) that Museum may use the winning photographs and/or each winner’s name, photograph, likeness, and/or voice in any publicity or advertisements relating to the Contest or future promotions without compensation or approval.
-In the event that the selected winner(s) of any prize is/are ineligible or cannot be contacted, as required by the “Contest Prizes” Rules above, or refuses the prize, the prize will be forfeited and Museum, in its sole discretion, may choose whether to award the prize to another entrant.
+Coral Gables Museum assumed no responsibility for any error, omission, interruption, deletion, defect, or delay in operation or transmission; communications line failure; theft or destruction of or unauthorized access to Contest entries or entry forms; or alteration of entries or entry forms.
+CGM was not responsible for any problems with or technical malfunction of any telephone network or lines, computer online systems, servers or providers, computer equipment, software, failure of any email entry to be received on account of technical problems or traffic congestion on the Internet or at any website, human errors of any kind, or any combination thereof, including any injury or damage to entrants’ or any other persons’ computers related to or resulting from participation, uploading or downloading of any materials related to this Contest.
+By entering, entrants also agreed (a) to be bound by these Official Rules; (b) that the decisions of the Judges were final and binding with respect to all matters relating to the Contest; (c) that there was a filing fee of $10.00 for each submission; (d) that Museum may use the winning photographs and/or each winner’s name, photograph, likeness, and/or voice in any publicity or advertisements relating to the Contest or future promotions without compensation or approval.
+In the event that the selected winner(s) of any prize was/were ineligible or could not be contacted, as required by the “Contest Prizes” Rules above, or refused the prize, the prize would be forfeited and Museum, in its sole discretion, could choose whether to award the prize to another entrant.

-The Museum reserves the right to verify the validity and originality of any entry and/or entrant (including an entrant’s identity and address) and to disqualify any entrant who submits an entry that is not in accordance with these Official Rules or who tampers with the entry process.
-Failure by the Museum to enforce any of its rights at any stage does not constitute a waiver of those rights.
+The Museum reserved the right to verify the validity and originality of any entry and/or entrant (including an entrant’s identity and address) and to disqualify any entrant who submitted an entry that was not in accordance with these Official Rules or who tampered with the entry process.
+Failure by the Museum to enforce any of its rights at any stage did not constitute a waiver of those rights.

 RIGHT TO CANCEL OR SUSPEND CONTEST

-The Coral Gables Museum has the right to cancel or suspend the contest and or the exhibition at any time.
+The Coral Gables Museum had the right to cancel or suspend the contest and/or the exhibition at any time.

-Each photograph should be labeled under ONE of the following categories as: last name_first name_CONTEST CATEGORY. (e.g. Smith_Annie_CITYLIFE )
+Each photograph should have been labeled under ONE of the following categories as: last name_first name_CONTEST CATEGORY. (e.g. Smith_Annie_URBANLIFE)

-Capture Coral Gables welcomes any artist regardless of their education, race, age, sexual orientation or political affiliation.
+Capture Coral Gables welcomed any artist regardless of their education, race, age, sexual orientation, or political affiliation.

-Applicants will be notified both via email and by telephone within 1-2 weeks after the submission deadline.
-For this purpose, Museum staff will use the contact information entered by the applicants in the entry form.
-It is the responsibility of the applicant to provide a working email address and phone number to be contacted.
+Applicants were notified both via email and telephone within 1-2 weeks after the submission deadline.
+For this purpose, Museum staff used the contact information entered by the applicants in the entry form.
+It was the responsibility of the applicant to provide a working email address and phone number to be contacted.

-Finalists will be asked to send a full-resolution copy of the selected photograph in order for it to be professionally printed and framed by the Museum.
-The photograph should be: TIFF format; smaller side not less than 16”; larger side not more than 20”; 300 DPI; Color Mode: Adobe RGB (1998); maximum size 100 MB.
+Finalists were asked to send a full-resolution copy of the selected photograph in order for it to be professionally printed and framed by the Museum.
+The photograph should have been in TIFF format, with the smaller side not less than 16″ and the larger side not more than 20″.
+The resolution should have been 300 DPI, Color Mode: Adobe RGB (1998), and the maximum file size allowed was 100 MB.

-It is highly recommended that you prepare your image beforehand so that, if selected as a finalist, you have enough time to email the TIFF to the Museum.
+It was highly recommended that participants prepared their images beforehand so that, if selected as a finalist, they had enough time to email the TIFF to the Museum.

 AFTER THE EXHIBITION

-After the exhibition, participants will be asked to coordinate the pick up of their printed photographs with the Exhibitions Department.
-The frames are the property of the Museum.
+After the exhibition, participants were asked to coordinate the pick-up of their printed photographs with the Exhibitions Department.
+The frames were the property of the Museum.

 The Jury Process

-Capture Coral Gables’ Jury consists of a group of selected professionals that represent a broad spectrum of the photographic world.
-They will review the entries, and grant the following prizes:
+Capture Coral Gables’ Jury consisted of a group of selected professionals who represented a broad spectrum of the photographic world.
+They reviewed the entries and granted the following prizes:

-There will be a seventh prize (People’s Choice Award) voted by the public online, which will be announced at the Closing Reception of the show.
+There was a ninth prize (People’s Choice Award) voted by the public online, which was announced at the Closing Reception of the show.

-All finalists will be invited to participate in the exhibition and will be eligible to win the different prizes.
+All finalists were invited to participate in the exhibition and were eligible to win the different prizes.

 AWARDS CEREMONY AND PRIZES

-Prize winners will be announced at the Opening Reception and Awards Ceremony on May 13th, 2022, 6-9 PM.
-This event will be fully advertised by the Museum and is free and open to the public.
-The People’s Choice Award will be announced at the Closing Reception of the exhibition.
+Prize winners were announced at the Opening Reception and Awards Ceremony.
+This event was fully advertised by the Museum and was free and open to the public.
+The People’s Choice Award was announced at the Closing Reception of the exhibition.

-This prize will go to the photograph that excels in creativity and technical sharpness.
-All finalists will be considered, regardless of the category for which they applied.
+This prize is going to the photograph that is excelling in creativity and technical sharpness.
+All finalists are being considered, regardless of the category they applied for.

-This prize will be voted online, by the public, and will be announced at the Closing Reception of the show.
+PEOPLE’S CHOICE: This prize is being voted online by the public and will be announced at the Closing Reception of the show.

-- An exhibition at the Coral Gables Museum
+- Feature in a group exhibition at the Coral Gables Museum

 - The opportunity to share skills as a Teaching Artist with the Coral Gables Museum’s Education Department